MetPX/sarrac/README.rst

  - This library is a single process oriented, the *instances* setting is ignored.

- - The queue settings established by a consumer are not the same as those of the python implementation, so queues cannot be shared between the two.

  - The shim library is very Linux specific.
 Porting to other operating systems will be a significant re-write.

- - The C is infected by python taste...
-4 character indent, with spaces, all the time.
+ - The C implementation uses the libc(7) regular expression routines, which

 Build Dependencies
 ------------------